Strategy11/formidable-forms/readme.txt

 Beautiful forms in 60 seconds.
 The WordPress form builder that enables you to create forms with a simple drag-and-drop interface and in-place editing.

 == Description ==
 Build WordPress forms the fast and simple way with a simple drag-and-drop interface (and a visual form styler in version 2.0).
-Create custom Formidable forms or generate them from a template.
+Create custom Formidable forms or generate them from a template with this stunning WordPress form plugin.

 [View Documentation](http://formidablepro.com/knowledgebase/ "View Documentation") [Contribute on Github](https://github.com/Strategy11/formidable-forms "Contribute on Github")